Sewage treatment plant cost saving figures

 The recovered product

 Our Cellvation® process produces a cellulose product that is widely applicable.
-Recell®, as the end-product is branded, is a high-quality fibre suitable for various industries like construction, paper and board, coatings and sustainable chemicals.
-Depending on your needs, we supply fluff fibres, pellets and polymer granulates for which we mix Recell® with a specified (bio)polyester, for example, PHA and PLA.
+Recell®, as the end-product is branded, is a high-quality fiber suitable for various industries like construction, paper and board, coatings and sustainable chemicals.
+Depending on your needs, we supply fluff fibers, pellets and polymer granulates for which we mix Recell® with a specified (bio)polyester, for example, PHA and PLA.
 From sewage to Recell®, Cellvation® demonstrates a real-life example of a circular economy.